 All varieties of yoga seek to harmonize mind, body and spirit.
 Kundalini yoga is especially focused on the mind and spirit aspects, making it a natural choice for many magical practitioners.
 Through breath, mantra, and repetitive movement, it’s an energy healing, a meditation, and a physical exercise all in one.
 Various kriyas (sets) are practiced for specific purposes, from relieving headaches to increasing sexual potency to eradicating the ego.

 No matter how much astrology you know, there is always more to learn.

 Beginners will find The Only Astrology Book You’ll Ever Need to be most instructive.
-If you’ve never looked into the north node/south node dynamic, you’ll find Astrology for the Soul will illuminate your soul’s fondest wishes for unfoldment in this lifetime.
-Chinese astrology is also fascinating: The Handbook of Chinese Horoscopes is an excellent place to start, and The New Chinese Astrology is wonderful too.
+Astrology for the Soul will illuminate your soul’s fondest wishes for unfoldment in this lifetime.
+Chinese astrology is also fascinating: The Handbook of Chinese Horoscopes is an excellent place to start.
+The New Chinese Astrology is wonderful too.